pemcg/flickr_cli/README.md

 Adding photo to group: 6x6 COLOR film...
 ```

+### Optional arguments

+There are 2 optional argument that can be used with `—add`

+#### —digital

-The is also a `—digital` argument that can be added to the command line which bypasses the adding of the photo to the film-specific groups, and a `—monochrome` argument that indicates that the photo is monochrome but the original film stock was colour.
+The `—digital` argument that can be added to the command line which bypasses the adding of the photo to the film-specific groups.

+#### —monochrome

+The `—monochrome` argument indicates that the photo is monochrome but the original film stock was colour, so don’t add any self-developed tags or groups

+## Meta functions

+Some of the functions are useful when developing or extending the code base

-## ./flickr_cli.py —get_groups
+### —get_groups

 The list of groups to add the photo to is hard-coded in the files `core_groups.py` and `add_utils.py`.
-To find out the group IDs of the groups that you’re a member of, use the —get_groups argument.
+To find out the group IDs of the groups that you’re a member of, use the `--get_groups` argument.

 Example output:
 ```